LucasDelfino92/morrowindsharp/setup.md

    - **Mods Installers directory**: select your Morrowind mods folder (**C:\Games\Morrowind Mods**).
 - Click **Next** and then click **Finish**.
 - Wrye Mash x64 will now launch.
 Close the program.
+- Download **Wrye Mash 2021 - x64 - beta6 - manual installation archive** (Update files).
+- Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.

+> ℹ️ This will update WryeMash to the latest version.

-> ℹ️ The **Mods Installers directory** is redundant to us, as we use Mod Organizer 2 to install our mods.
+> ℹ️ The **Mods Installers directory** we left empty above is redundant to us, as we use Mod Organizer 2 to install our mods.
 However, assigning a directory is required to install Wrye Mash.

 > ℹ️ **Mlox** is a tool to analyze and sort your plugin order.
 However, because I checked for conflicts between the plugins in this guide myself, there's no need for it.

-- Download the **Wrye Mash 2021 - x64 - beta6 - manual installation archive** update file.
-- Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.

-> ℹ️ This will update WryeMash to the latest version.

 ### tes3cmd